Arshile Gorky: Career

-In 1933, Arshile Gorky became one of the first artists employed by the Works Progress Administration Federal Art Project.
+In 1935, Gorky became one of the first artists employed by the Works Progress Administration Federal Art Project.
 This later came to include such artists as Alice Neel, Lee Krasner, Jackson Pollock, Diego Rivera and Mark Rothko.

 In 1935, Gorky signed a three-year contract with the Guild Art Gallery (37 West Fifty-seventh Street, New York).
 Co-owned by Anna Walinska and Margaret Lefranc, but funded and directed by Lefranc, the gallery organized the artist's first solo exhibition in New York, Abstract Drawings by Arshile Gorky.

 Notable paintings from this time include Landscape in the Manner of Cézanne (1927) and Landscape, Staten Island (1927–1928).
 At the close of the 1920s and into the 1930s he experimented with cubism, eventually moving to surrealism.
-The painting illustrated above, The Artist and His Mother, (ca. 1926–1936) is a memorable, moving and innovative portrait.
+The painting illustrated above, The Artist and His Mother (ca. 1926–1936), is a memorable, moving and innovative portrait.
 His The Artist and His Mother paintings are based on a childhood photograph taken in Van in which he is depicted standing beside his mother.
-Gorky made two versions; the other is in the National Gallery of Art Washington, DC.
-The painting has been likened to Ingres for simplicity of line and smoothness, to Egyptian Funerary art for pose, to Cézanne for flat planar composition, to Picasso for form and color.
+Gorky made two versions; the other is in the National Gallery of Art in Washington, D.C.
+The painting has been likened to Ingres for simplicity of line and smoothness, to Egyptian funerary art for pose, to Cézanne for flat planar composition, to Picasso for form and color.